scaleway/serverless-functions-python/README.md

     return "Hello World!"

 if __name__ == "__main__":
-    serve_handler_locally(handler)
+    serve_handler_locally(handler, port=8080)
 ```

-This file will expose your handler on a local web server allowing you to test your function.
+This will expose your handler on a local web server allowing you to test your function.

 Some information will be added to requests for example specific headers.
 For local development, additional header values are hardcoded
 to make it easy to differentiate them.
 In production, you will be able to observe headers with exploitable data.